alaibe/amanuensis/README.md

 #### Github

-If github is used, the changelog will contains the closed issues since the last release and the pull request since the last release
+If github is used, the changelog will contains the closed issues since the last release

 Via command line:
 ```